 Looking for an Easy Do It Yourself Vanity Update?
 Look no further!
 We've got all the details on refreshing your bathroom vanity!

 Looking for an Easy Do It Yourself Vanity Update?
 Look no further!
-We’ve got all the details on refreshing your bathroom vanity!
+We've got all the details on refreshing your bathroom vanity!
 There are so many variations and ways you can execute your cabinet transformation, below are the steps I took on mine.
 It's cost effective and just what this sad little bathroom needed!

-Step One: Painting your Vanity
+Painting Your Vanity

 I chose the Rust-Oleum Cabinet Transformation Kit in Black.